thanhnghth99/movie_recommender_system/README.md

 ## Repository Structure

-1. **movies_eda.ipynb:** The Jupyter notebook that contains the EDA and narrates the Story of Film.
+1. **eda.ipynb:** The Jupyter notebook that contains the EDA and narrates the Story of Film.

-2. **movies_recommender.ipynb:** The Jupyter notebook containing code for the recommendation engines.
+2. **recommender_system.ipynb:** The Jupyter notebook containing code for the recommendation engines.

 3. **Report.pdf:** The Final Report.

 4. **scraper:** The folder containing all the scrapers used to gather data from TMDB.

+5. **image_result:** The folder containing all EDA images.

+6. **api_tmdb:** The Python funcion to read and store API TMDB KEYS

 ## Code credit